OpenGamerTips/Xenon/README.md

 2. It's FOSS!

 ### Specs
-1. We use a custom-coded LBI.
-Unlike a lot of the other LBI's out there with lazy developers, we chose to write our own LBI.
+---1.
+We use a custom-coded LBI.
+Unlike a lot of the other LBI's out there with lazy developers, we chose to write our own LBI.---
 2. The source is compile-ready with each update.
 Automated building and testing makes sure you can download the branch source and have confidence that it will build successfully.
 3. Exteremely easy-to-build with only two commands to compile it.